What is NVMe?

 Boot from the cloned NVMe SSD

-If you don't know how to boot from the cloned NVMe SSD or want to check if it's bootable, please refers to the following steps.
+If you don't know how to boot from the cloned NVMe SSD or want to check if it's bootable, please refer to the following steps.

 1. Shut down your computer completely.

 2. Restart your computer and press the specified key to enter the BIOS.
-The key is usually F2, Dell, ESC, F10, etc.
+The key is usually F2, Del, ESC, F10, etc.

 3. Go to the Boot option and set the cloned NVMe SSD as the first boot device.
 Then, keep the changes you made and boot from it.

-If your computer boot successfully from the cloned SSD, you will be able to enjoy the fast speeds and performance it offers!
-Then, you can consider deleting all the data on the HDD and use it as storage.
+If your computer boots successfully from the cloned SSD, you will be able to enjoy the fast speeds and performance it offers!
+Then, you can consider wiping the old drive for reuse.

 1. Can I install Windows 10 on NVMe SSD?